mattjrumble/hiscores-sorted/README.md

-# Example
+# Top Ranks

-An example greeter plugin
+A plugin to display the top ranked skills/bosses/activities of a player.